rprieto/supersamples/README.md

 require('supersamples').instrument(request);
 ```

-Finally have a look at the [example folder](http://github.com/rprieto/supersamples/blob/master/example).
+Finally have a look at the [example folder](http://github.com/rprieto/supersamples/blob/master/example) to get started.
 You can add tests to the usual `test` folder, or keep them separate if you want.
 Simply run Mocha with the provided reporter:

 ```bash
 ./node_modules/.bin/mocha --reporter supersamples path/to/tests